jonahbeckford/dk/docs/SPECIFICATION.md

 - all whitespace between JSON tokens removed from the canonicalized JSON
 - all non-existent array values replaced with empty arrays, and all non-existent boolean balues replaced with `false`
 - all `assets.files` sorted by the ascending lexographical UTF-8 byte encoding of `assets.files.path`
+- `assets.files.checksum.sha1` removed if `assets.files.checksum.sha256` is present

 The above canonicalization should conform to [RFC 8785]; if there are any ambiguities [RFC 8785] must be followed.

-Of particular note is that the `assets.origins`, `assets.files.origin` and `assets.files.size` fields are not present in the canonicalization since the asset path and checksum uniquely identifiy an asset file.
-In other words, if you have a locally cached file with the same checksum as a remote asset, you can substitute the locally cached file without changing identifiers in the object store.
+Of particular note is that the `assets.listing.origins`, `assets.files.origin` and `assets.files.size` fields are not present in the canonicalization since the asset path and checksum uniquely identifiy an asset file.
+In other words, if you have a locally cached file with the same checksum as a remote asset, you can substitute the locally cached file without changing identifiers in the value store.

 [RFC 8785]: https://www.rfc-editor.org/rfc/rfc8785